 In life, we often look for some external change which we hope will bring us fulfillment.
-If only I got that promotion or if only I can lose another five pounds or if only that girl had said yes or if only I can travel more I’ll be happy and so on.
-Always looking for something other than ourself.
-However, it’s also true that when those external things we wished for do come true, we only find temporary relief, if that, before we begin to crave something else.
+If only I got that promotion or if only I can lose another five pounds or if only that girl had said yes or if only I can travel more, I’ll be happy and so on.
+Always looking for something other than ourselves.
+However, it’s also true that when those external things we wished for come true, we only find temporary relief, if that, before we crave something else.

 And if you want to know why all this running away cannot help you, the answer is simply this: you are running away in your own company.
 You have to lay aside the load of your spirit.
 Until you do that, nowhere will satisfy you.

-I believe that a lot of us know that we are capable of doing more but lack the work ethic and discipline.
-So you’re left with this itch that keeps reminding you of what you can become while you distract yourself with external concerns and in this day and age, distraction through social media.
+I believe that a lot of us know that we can do more but lack the work ethic and discipline.
+So you’re left with this itch that keeps reminding you of what you can become while you distract yourself with external concerns and, in this day and age, distraction through social media.

 I know I’m one of these people.
 It’s hard to find happiness and joy in life when you’re internally unbalanced.

 Recognition of this is just the first step.
 The passive understanding will not do.
 Action has to follow this understanding.

 A consciousness of wrongdoing is the first step to salvation.